MattMS/my-thoughts/on/zero-based_index/README.md

 # Zero-based indexing

-Most coding languages today have stuck with lists starting at zero.
+Most programming languages have stuck with array/list/string indexing starting at zero.

 So you access the first item like this:

-	first = my_list[0]
+	first = items[0]

-You have to loop over items like this:
+And loop over items like this:

 	i = 1
 	while i < 4:
-		print(my_list[i])
+		print(items[i])
 		i += 1

-Which will print out the 2nd to 4th items (inclusive).
+Which prints out the 2nd to 4th items (inclusive).

-This is hardly intuitive and I even had to run that code to see what that loop actually printed.
+This is hardly intuitive and I even ran that code to be sure what that loop actually printed.

 We can thank low level languages like [C](https://en.wikipedia.org/wiki/C_%28programming_language%29)